This tutorial will be an overview of every EverWebinar setting, with links to more information where needed.

 Next are the Webinar Presenters (shown below).
 This is where your information is entered by default (it’s already here!) so if you are the only one presenting (or rather, on the video), you can just click confirm and move on.

 I’d like you to know two things though about this side profile here.
-First, the key icon means you are the host of the webinar (shown below).
+First, “Webinar Host & Presenter” indicates you are the creator of this webinar (shown below).

-The microphone icon (to the right of the key shown above) means this person will be a presenter on the webinar live with microphone and camera.
-You can, however, add people without them being a presenter but instead as a moderator.
+You can add people without them being a presenter but instead as a moderator.
 So for example, let’s say I want Tammy to moderate my webinar.
 As shown below, I’ll add her name and email to the fields, select Moderator, and choose Save.

 Once I’ve clicked save, her information will appear on the right.
-This time, a Moderator icon will be visible by her name (shown below).
+This time, “Webinar Moderator” will be visible by her name (shown below).

 If you want to edit details of either person, you’ll need to select the pencil icon to the far right.
 You can change any details including adding a different profile image by clicking the profile circle on the left.
 Make sure to click Save before moving on!